 A trackpad is an input pointing device developed with a specialized and flat surface that can easily detect finger contact.
 It’s nothing new; Apple simply to take the technology perfect it.
 Apple strikes again.
-By the way, touchpad and trackpad are more or less the same thing, so don’t go and confuse yourself thinking there’s a difference.
+By the way, touchpad and trackpad are more or less the same things, so don’t go and confuse yourself thinking there’s a difference.

 You’ve finally done it, haven’t you?
 You finally broke your trackpad to pieces.
 Jokes aside, certain things you do to your trackpad could be what causes it to misbehave.
 But it’s not always your fault, though.

 Mac trackpad errors are all over the place: Frozen trackpad, the mouse cursor is static, double-click isn’t working, etc. This might just be a simple guess, but suffice to say there’s no Mac user out there who’s yet to suffer a dysfunctional trackpad.